 - An ACH payment directly to the personal bank account of an employee.

 - Please note that sometimes a reimbursement payout may include funds from more than one approved expense.
-To view individual approved expenses for each employee, please instead refer to the "Spending Report" tab of the Admin Dashboard's Reports.

 - Final amount charged by the merchant.
 A negative amount, or debit, represents a typical card transaction.
 A positive amount, or credit, will also sometimes occur in the case of refunds.

-- Each transaction will have an associated Hold and Release, but the numbers may not always be exactly the same.
+- Stripe transactions will have an associated Hold and Release, but the numbers may not always be exactly the same.
 For example, if you order groceries online, they might hold $100 on your card.
 If they don't have all of your items available, the final transaction might only be for $75.
 In this example, on the Itemized Reconciliation Report there would be a Card Authorization Hold for -$100, a Card Authorization Release for +$100, and a Card Transaction for -$75.

 Card Authorization Hold

 - Funds held by the merchant at point of authorization when an employee swipes their card.
 These funds remain as held until the transaction closes.
 (Debit -)

 Card Authorization Release